reorg/pg_repack/doc/pg_repack.rst

 ``-j``, ``--jobs``
     Create the specified number of extra connections to PostgreSQL, and use these extra connections to parallelize the rebuild of indexes on each table.
+Parallel index builds are only supported for full-table repacks, not with ``--index`` or ``--only-indexes`` options.
 If your PostgreSQL server has extra cores and disk I/O available, this can be a useful way to speed up pg_repack.

 ``-s TBLSPC``, ``--tablespace=TBLSPC``
     Move the repacked tables to the specified tablespace: essentially an online version of ``ALTER TABLE ...
 SET TABLESPACE``.
-The tables indexes are left on the original tablespace unless ``--moveidx`` is specified too.
+The tables' indexes are left in the original tablespace unless ``--moveidx`` is specified too.

 ``-S``, ``--moveidx``
-    Move the indexes too of the repacked tables to the tablespace specified by the option ``--tablespace``.
+    Also move the indexes of the repacked tables to the tablespace specified by the ``--tablespace`` option.

 ``-i``, ``--index``
     Repack the specified index(es) only.
 Multiple indexes may be repacked